Stripe Split Payment

 After setting up a Stripe Account and obtaining the Keys, an admin needs to add these details to the Admin Panel.

-- Enable Shipping Address- If enabled, the shipping address will be sent to stripe.
+• Enable shipping address: if you enable this option, the shipping address will be sent to Stripe.

 Connecting Stripe for Organizers